 City of Ryde

-In 2011, the dominant household type in the City of Ryde was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in the City of Ryde was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Lone person households'.

 Analysing the future household structure in City of Ryde, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Couple families with dependents||15,222||33.6||17,983||31.8||19,373||30.1||+4,151||2,761||1,390||0.0000||0.0000||27.2697411461899||2761|

 |Couples without dependents||11,541||25.5||14,665||26.0||16,780||26.0||+5,239||3,124||2,115||0.0000||0.0000||45.3946797977691||3124|

 Population and household forecasts, 2016 to 2036, prepared by .id (opens a new window), the population experts, November 2017.